awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* boolean
 - *Default:* True

-When enabled, this automatically creates a top level Glue Crawler that would run based on the defined schedule in the `autoCrawlSchedule` parameter.
+When enabled, creates a top level Glue Crawler that would run based on the defined schedule in the `autoCrawlSchedule` parameter.

 ---